 Thank you for taking the time to read this report.
-If you

-Thank you for taking the time to read this report.
+If you have any questions or would like to discuss our hank you for taking the time to read this report.
 If you have any questions or would like to discuss our findings further, please don't hesitate to reach out to us.